 As the drying out process takes place and your home is lived in and heated, the building materials shrink slightly, which may cause small cracks to appear.
-These are not structural defects and can be filled and covered in the normal process of periodic redecoration, some may reoccur to a reduced extent,

-The period of drying out depends upon how closely the guidelines on this page are followed but should be about 6 months.
+These are not structural defects and can be filled and covered in the normal process of periodic redecoration, some may reoccur to a reduced extent, Such cracks are inevitable and at the end of the first year we will arrange an inspection of your home with you and the building contractor will be notified to rectify any issues identified during this visit, The period of drying out depends upon how closely the guidelines on this page are followed but should be about 6 months.
 However, depending on the weather conditions during the build period, the length of time to dry out your home could be up to 18 months.
 Minor shrinkage cracks should be left for this period and then filled with a DIY product or a flexible decorator's caulk, Drying and shrinkage of the joists and other timber components used in construction of your new home may result in the appearance of the following features